-The County owns approximately 300 parcels of land covering roughly 8,000 acres (including parkland, water supply and wastewater treatment plants, drainage districts, pumping stations, radio towers, institutional campuses for uses including administration, long term care, correctional facilities, emergency response operations and more) and nearly 800 miles of highway rights-of-way.
+The county owns approximately three hundred parcels of land covering roughly eight thousand acres (including parkland, water supply and wastewater treatment plants, drainage districts, pumping stations, radio towers, and institutional campuses for uses including administration, long term care, correctional facilities, emergency response operations and more) and nearly eight hundred miles of highway rights-of-way.
 These properties are home to tens of thousands of ash trees.

-Steps must be taken by the County to ensure that the threat of harm to humans and/or damage to County-owned property is minimized, that the public cost of managing affected trees on County-owned property is minimized and that overall disruption in the community is minimized (including tree replacement needs).
-To this end the County is taking the following steps:
+Steps must be taken by the county to ensure that the threat of harm to humans and/or damage to county-owned property is minimized, that the public cost of managing affected trees on county-owned property is minimized and that overall disruption in the community is minimized (including tree replacement needs).
+To this end the county has taken the following steps:

-- 1) Conducting an inventory of ash trees on County-owned property - 2) Managing ash trees on county owned properties (treating or removing) - 3) Helping organize a community-wide task force to develop a Community EAB Management Strategy.
+Conducted an inventory of ash trees on county-owned property

+Managing ash trees on county owned properties (treating or removing)

+Helping organize a community-wide task force to coordinate a Community EAB Management Strategy.

-The inventory of ash trees (location, size, health, nearby targets) was initiated in 2012 and will be competed in 2014.
-Early management efforts will be aimed at removing priority hazard trees, small diameter trees (low removal costs), and damaged trees that are likely to become priority hazard trees and tree replacement in critical areas.
+The inventory of ash trees (location, size, health, nearby targets) was initiated in 2012 and was competed in 2014.
+Early management efforts have been aimed at removing priority hazard trees, and damaged trees that are likely to become priority hazard trees in critical areas.